Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

   ConfigGlobal.cpp `Line 28`

 - **Max Log Files**
   Sets the maximum number of log files to retain before older logs are purged.
 Helps manage disk space used by logs.
-Default is 10.
+Default is `10`.

   ConfigGlobal.cpp `Line 29`

 - **Thread Count for Hasher**
   Adjust the default number of threads used by the Hasher.
 Typically, this value is determined by the selected Mode, but you can modify it here if you want to specify a different number.
+Default is `Hardware Max Supported Thread Count`.

   FileHasher.hpp `Line 15`

 - **File Size Threshold for Small and Large File Queue**
   Defines the size boundary used to classify files as small or large, determining how they are queued and processed during synchronization.
+Default is `2 GB`.

   SyncEngine.cpp `Line 19`